andreyvit/sealer/README.md

 	}
 }

-// Very important to close the writer to write the final chunk. err = w.Close() if err != nil {
+// Very important to close the writer to write out the final chunk. err = w.Close() if err != nil {
 	panic(err)